 ls command is one of the most commonly used tools in Unix.
 You simply cannot underestimate the importance of being able to confirm exactly what files and directories are available to you, and ls does its job perfectly.
 Most of recent Linux and Unix distros support ls colorized output which is shown above.

 ls – basic syntax

-The most basic way to use this command is to simply make it list files and directories in your current directory.
+The most basic way to use ls command is to simply make it list files and directories in your current directory.
 You don't need to specify any parameters for it, just type the command itself:

 ls – most common usage